Be Part of the Solution

 Oil should never be emptied into a storm drain.
 Only rain goes down the drain!
 Also, many detergents used to wash cars contain chemicals that are harmful to waterways.
 Dispose of oil properly, use biodegradable detergents, and consider using a car wash that treats the wash runoff.

 If you see someone emptying oil or other pollutants into a storm drain, contact 311!
-You can call, go online, or use your free 311 App.
+You can call, or contact them online by clicking here or by using your free 311 App.

 7. Dispose of Pet Waste Properly